Skip To Main Content

 Small class sizes provide a close and personal environment that allows students to receive instruction based on their individual learning styles.
 Students in smaller classes show increased performance, and overall greater educational success as they progress through their schooling.

+At American Heritage Schools, we are cognizant of these studies and recommendations.
 We want to give our students every advantage we can so they have the tools and educational background to succeed in not just our program, but in the future programs (college for instance) and careers they choose to attend and work at.
+Every class has a well qualified teacher and trained assistant to give every student the chance to learn and grow.